Skip to content

 The Washington Supreme Court, in an opinion by Justice Hunter, held that Dr Carey was negligent despite following the accepted professional standard.
 The court applied what is sometimes called the Hand formula (derived from Judge Learned Hand's formulation in United States v.
 Carroll Towing 1947), balancing the burden of precaution (in this case, a simple and inexpensive test) against the probability of harm multiplied by its magnitude (even a low probability of catastrophic vision loss in the affected patient).
 The court held that it was "unreasonable" not to perform a test that cost almost nothing and could have prevented permanent blindness, regardless of what professional consensus said.

-Helling has been widely criticised in the US medical-legal literature and has been legislatively reversed in Washington by the State Medical Malpractice Reform Act 1975, which restored the professional-custom standard as the baseline for negligence determinations.
-However, Helling retains theoretical significance as a reminder that courts are not obligated to defer to professional consensus, and that an unusually cheap and effective precaution can shift the negligence calculus even when professional practice uniformly omits it.
+Helling has been widely criticised in the US medical-legal literature and was legislatively reversed in Washington by the Medical Malpractice Reform Act 1975, which restored the professional-custom standard.
+The case nonetheless retains significance: where a precaution is cheap, simple, and the potential harm severe, a court may find negligence even when professional practice uniformly omits that precaution.

 The parallel in UK law is found in the Bolitho qualification (logical-defensibility review of professional consensus) and in the Chester v.
 Afshar (2004) UK House of Lords case on causation in informed-consent failures.
 Chester held that where a patient was not told of a known surgical risk, suffered that risk, and would have declined or deferred the operation had she been told, causation was satisfied even though there was a chance she would have proceeded and suffered the same harm.
 This is a modified causation rule that departs from but-for analysis in favour of a patient-autonomy-vindicating approach.